rewardenv/reward/docs/install-on-ubuntu.md

 sudo usermod -aG docker $USER
 ```

-Now log out and log back in to validate the changes
+Now you have to **log out and log back** in to apply the user group change.

 #### Install Docker Compose